notoriousb1t/just-animate-3-docs/docs/api/pad.md

 </Example>

 ### Eased Staggering
-To stagger targets along a curve, add `$padStart` and pass in stagger with an ease and with a duration.
-In the example, each target is staggered over 90 milliseconds altogether.
-The time is first divided evenly and then each target's time has the easing applied to it.
+To stagger targets along a curve, add `$padEnd` and pass in stagger with an ease and with a duration.
+In the example, each target is animated by a portion of the 300 milliseconds.
+The targets are distributed along a power(in) curve instead of evenly.

 <Example mode="three-boxes" :height="280">
 <pre data-lang="js">
 just.animate(".box", 1000, {
   transform: "translate(80vw)",
-  $padStart: {
+  $padEnd: {
     duration: 300,
-    stagger: 'power(in-out, 4)'
+    stagger: 'power(in)'
   },
-  $ease: "bounce(out)"
+  $ease: 'bounce(out)'
 });

 </pre>
 </Example>